The University of British Columbia

 “We are at a turning point.
 What we need is a coordinated global effort to develop practical and equitable marine conservation measures to support effective biomass rebuilding under climate change,” said Dr. William Cheung

-Posted in 2022, IOFNews, News Release | Tagged with Climate change, Colette Wabnitz, CORU, Faculty, fish stocks, fisheries management, IOF postdoctoral fellows, IOF Research Associates, Juliano Palacios-Abrantes, Research, William Cheung
+Posted in 2022, IOFNews, News Release | Tagged with climate change, Colette Wabnitz, CORU, faculty, fish stocks, fisheries management, IOF postdoctoral fellows, IOF Research Associates, Juliano Palacios-Abrantes, Research, William Cheung

 Nearly half of countries’ shared fish stocks are on the move due to climate change, prompting dispute concerns